Management Company in a VC Fund - Explained

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Business Management & Operations

 - Economics, Finance, & Analytics

-The typical equity structure of an advisor
+The typical equity structure of an Advisor to a VC Fund

 To understand the typical equity structure of an advisor to a venture capital firm, it is important to understand the structure and role of the advisor.
 A basic venture capital fund is generally organized as a limited partnership.
 It is made up of two primary business entities - a general partner and a limited partner.
 The general partner is the management company organized as a limited liability company.
 The management company serves as advisor to the investors of the venture fund.
 The limited partner is a business entity made up of all of the fund investors.

 Back to: Business Transactions

 The management company is an LLC.
 The individuals organizing the management company and the investment fund, typically referred to as “venture capitalists” hold all of the ownership interest in the management company LLC.
 As previously stated, these managers are advisors to the investment fund.
 These managers will generally invest between 5-20% of the total capital in the VC fund.
 This shows third-party investors in the fund that the fund managers have a vested interest in the success of the firm’s portfolio companies.
 As investor in the fund, these owners will generally receive a commensurate distribution of fund profits or losses.